Naaman-Saif/AskSteveTask/README.md

 * ```npm install``` to install the packages for React native app
 * ```cd githubAPI && npm install && npm start```
 This is required to authenticate users on Github since React Native doesn't support Base64 Encoding.
-* Go back to the root and then
+* Go back to the root and then change constants/BaseUrl to your IP/Localhost and then:
 ```expo start ```
 * Enjoy the app :)